 For AIML each of the members of the group has a PDU Session established, and the members of the group have been selected using procedures defined in conclusions to KI#7, such as location or QoS monitoring.
 In order to request QoS for the AIML communication with each of the members of the group, extensions to the procedure for the AF request with QoS, and Nnef_AFsessionwithQoS to provide a list of UE IP address are required.
 The QoS parameters that are provided apply for each of the UE to AIML application communication (i.e. the QoS parameters are not related to the aggregated QoS for all FL members), as such those are provided to the PCF in the Npcf_PolicyAuthorization.
 For the scenario where there are more than one PCFs serving the list of UEs whose group QoS is requested, extensions to BSF management discovery to provide a list of PCF addresses based on the UE addresses are supported.

+6.1.1.2x Binding an NF request targeting a group of UE(s) to the relevant PCF that match each UE in the group